-- exciting places to go out exploring with the humans
+- Exciting places to go out exploring with the humans

-- an enclosed garden that leads onto a beach or field
+- An enclosed garden that leads onto a beach or field

-- an endless supply of biscuits to be fed by the human on demand
+- An endless supply of biscuits to be fed by the human on demand

-- no cats within a 100-mile radius unless agreed beforehand
+- No cats within a 100-mile radius unless agreed beforehand

 Our expert panel of holidaying hounds in the office have carefully scrutinised this list and regret that endless biscuits and no cats, though a popular choice, could not make it into the final edit.

 Holidays for the water-loving hound

-Some participants mentioned that they would prefer to stay at dog friendly beach cottages, while others insisted on a waterside view, be it sea, harbour or river.
-If you are lucky, your holiday home will also have a nearby promenade where you can have an evening stroll in their finery.
+Some of our canine participants mentioned that they would prefer to stay at a dog-friendly beach cottage, while others insisted on a waterside view, be it sea, harbour or river.
+If you do your research, you could find a holiday home with a nearby promenade where your pup can enjoy an evening stroll in their finery.